-The day in 2016 with the most precipitation observations was July 30.
+The day in the last 12 months with the most precipitation observations was July 30.
 There were 14 hourly weather reports that day (out of a maximum of 24) in which some form of precipitation was observated at or near the station.
 The month with the most precipitation observations was July, with 98 hourly present weather reports involving some form of precipitation.

 The month with the largest fraction of days with at least some observed precipitation was July, with 65% of days reporting some observed precipitation.

-Either snow is exceptionally rare at this location or this station did not reliably report it during 2016.
+Either snow is exceptionally rare at this location or this station did not reliably report it during the last 12 months.

 Humidity is an important factor in determining how weather conditions feel to a person experiencing them.
 Hot and humid days feel even hotter than hot and dry days because the high level of water content in humid air discourages the evaporation of sweat from a person's skin.

 When reading the graph below, keep in mind that the hottest part of the day tends to be the least humid, so the daily low (brown) traces are more relevant for understanding daytime comfort than the daily high (blue) traces, which typically occur during the night.
-Applying that observation, the least humid month of 2016 was April with an average daily low humidity of 12%, and the most humid month was July with an average daily low humidity of 61%.
+Applying that observation, the least humid month of the last 12 months was April with an average daily low humidity of 12%, and the most humid month was July with an average daily low humidity of 61%.

 But it is important to keep in mind that humidity does not tell the whole picture and the dew point is often a better measure of how comfortable a person will find a given set of weather conditions.
 Please see the next section for continued discussion of this point.